 To Sum Up

 Doing whatever you can to help the less fortunate dogs and cats in your neighborhood is a wonderful thing.
-And, because the interest in making bedding and toys for them is growing, more articles like this will be published soon.
+And, because the interest in making bedding and toys for them is growing, we will be publishing more articles like this soon.
 So, please stay in touch.

 Together, let’s keep our precious pets healthy, happy and safe!